Climate and Average Weather Year Round in Niagara Falls Canada

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.9 months, from June 29 to September 25, with an average temperature above 65°F. The day of the year with the warmest water is August 7, with an average temperature of 72°F.
+The time of year with warmer water lasts for 2.9 months, from June 29 to September 25, with an average temperature above 65°F. The month of the year in Niagara Falls with the warmest water is August, with an average temperature of 71°F.

-The time of year with cooler water lasts for 4.8 months, from December 13 to May 7, with an average temperature below 43°F. The day of the year with the coolest water is March 6, with an average temperature of 35°F.
+The time of year with cooler water lasts for 4.8 months, from December 13 to May 7, with an average temperature below 43°F. The month of the year in Niagara Falls with the coolest water is February, with an average temperature of 36°F.

 To characterize how pleasant the weather is in Niagara Falls throughout the year, we compute two travel scores.